 Critical Incident Stress Debriefing: Responding to Complex Trauma

 Healthcare workers are not always good at diagnosing their own physical and emotional trauma.
-They don’t need to be on the “front line” to be impacted by the loss of loved ones or patients during the COVID-19 Pandemic.
+They don’t need to be on the “front line” to be impacted by the loss of loved ones or patients.
 Those who manage or supervise employees at hospitals, nursing homes or other healthcare facilities need to know what to look for to make sure their staff members are not reaching distress over the losses they see on a daily basis.

 Attendees will: